ii Super 60 Methodology

 This document confirms how we choose our Super 60 investments, who is involved in their selection, our own bespoke asset grouping, the analysis and selection process and finally, the monitoring process.

-Unlike most rated lists, which include only actively managed funds, our list includes both active and passive options, it also looks at the whole spectrum of collective investments, including funds, investment trusts and ETFs.
+Unlike most rated lists, which include only actively managed funds, our list includes both active and passive options.
+It also looks at the whole spectrum of collective investments, including funds, investment trusts and exchange-traded funds (ETFs).

 Our rated funds are designed to be suitable for all investors, irrespective of experience.
-The matrix of 15 x 5 asset groups and investment categories acts as a convenient short list of potential investment options for investors who are interested in a particular asset class and investment style.
-Our objective is to provide a menu of high quality choices among the available investments across a broad variety of markets and investment types.
+The matrix of 15 x 5 asset groups and investment categories acts as a convenient short list of potential investment options for investors who are interested in a specific asset class and/or investment style.
+Our objective is to provide a menu of high-quality choices among the available investments across a broad variety of markets and investment types.

 Our flat-fee pricing means that our investors do not have to have any concerns about any vested interests of ii.
 Investments are only included if they are, in our opinion, the best option for you, and we do not make exceptions.
 This ensures that customers can have full faith in our recommendations since there are no commercial or other hidden motives for our lists.
 The selection process is underpinned by the key principles of Transparency, Choice and Fairness.